Chance-Constrained Iterative Linear-Quadratic Stochastic Games: RELATED WORK

 \subsection{Game-Theoretical Planning}

 A family of algorithms for solving differential games hinges on transforming a differential game into one or a series of single-agent optimal control problems.
 Kavuncu et al. \cite{PotentialILQR} pursue this idea by utilizing potential differential games, for which Nash equilibria could be obtained by solving an associated optimal control problem.
-More specifically, Kavuncu et al. \cite{PotentialILQR} recognize that differential games with symmetric couplings between agents are potential games and use the iterative linear-quadratic regulator \cite{ILQR} to solve for Nash equilibria.
-However, the interactions between agents are not always asymmetric, and differential games are not potential games in general.
-Iterative best response scheme is another family of algorithms taking advantage of tools for solving optimal control problems \cite{BestDrones,BestMultiRacing,IterativeBestCars}.
+Iterative best response scheme is another family of algorithms that takes advantage of tools for solving optimal control problems \cite{BestMultiRacing,IterativeBestCars}.
 This approach solves Nash equilibria by solving single-agent optimal control problems in a round-robin fashion.
 The usefulness of this type of algorithm is demonstrated in racing games \cite{BestMultiRacing,IterativeBestCars}.
 A pitfall for this approach is that there are no formal guarantees for convergence to Nash equilibria.

-Another thrust of game-theoretic solvers directly formulates the problem of finding Nash equilibria as a nonlinear program.
-The key to this type of approach is to formulate the necessary conditions of open-loop Nash equilibria by concatenating the KKT conditions for each player.
-Di et al. \cite{DDPGameDI} solve the corresponding nonlinear program based on Newton's method.
+Another thrust of game-theoretic solvers focuses on solving for open-loop Nash equilibrium.
+The key to this type of approach is to formulate the necessary conditions of open-loop Nash equilibria by concatenating the Karush–Kuhn–Tucker conditions for each player.
+Di et al. \cite{DDPGameDI} solved the corresponding nonlinear program based on Newton's method.
 In \cite{ALgames}, augmented Lagrangian is combined with Newton's method to handle state and control constraints.
 In \cite{di2020local}, the constrained nonlinear program is addressed by projected gradient or Douglas-Rachford splitting method.
-As this type of approach solves for open-loop Nash equilibrium (i.e., controls are functions of time instead of states), special treatments like model predictive control are required to help to capture the reactive game-theoretic nature \cite{ALgames}.
+As this type of approach solves for open-loop Nash equilibrium (i.e., controls are functions of time instead of states), special treatments such as model predictive control are required to help to capture the reactive game-theoretic nature \cite{ALgames}.
 Another limitation of the aforementioned approaches is that they only consider deterministic games and can not handle uncertainties in dynamics and observations.